cse-labs/k8s-quickstart/README.md

 # let's run a web app that talks to the redis cache
 # notice we attach it to the network
-docker run -d --net vote --name govote fourco/govote
+docker run -d --net vote --name govote retaildevcrew/govote

 docker start -ai jbox

-curl govote:8080
+http govote:8080

 # Dogs RULE!